spotinst/help/src/docs/administration/notification-center/event-policies/create.md

 - External Email to add email addresses that will receive notifications.
 - Webhook to add webhooks to applications.
 - SNS to add an SNS topic ARN to receive notifications in AWS.
 - Slack to add the webhook for a Slack channel.
-To define the Channel, [create a webhook URL](https://spinnakerteam.slack.com/apps/A0F7XDUAZ-incoming-webhooks).
+To define the channel, [create a webhook URL](https://spinnakerteam.slack.com/apps/A0F7XDUAZ-incoming-webhooks).

-These attributes are sent as part of the JSON message via Webhook, SNS, or Slack:
+These attributes are sent as part of the JSON message in Webhook, SNS, or Slack:
 - default
 - accountId
 - resourceId